mrismanaziz/Reforestation/README.md

-## The word queue is ironic.
-It's just q with a bunch of silent letters waiting in line.
+## I've just written a song about a tortilla.
+Well, it is more of a rap really.